 Director Vincente Minnelli’s mother hailed from a clan named Le Beau, which may explain his gift for celebrating Gallic culture.
 Despite the inescapable fakery of his An American in Paris — shot almost entirely on California sets and backlots — there’s tremendous visual wit in its love-letter visions of post-WWII expatriate-artist patronage.
 (Never mind that beefy dance genius Kelly makes one unlikely painter.)
 Gigi, the story of a girl (the delightful Caron) saved from de facto prostitution by true love, is an even more scrumptious Parisian valentine, since it’s garnished with lots of actual locations.
 Buyer beware: The docs and commentaries are smart and well researched, but these remastered transfers should look and sound better in high-def Blu-ray next year.
 A

-Genre: Musical, Drama; Starring: Leslie Caron, Maurice Chevalier, Eva Gabor, Louis Jourdan; Director: Vincente Minnelli; Author: Alan Jay Lerner; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: MGM
+Genre: Musical, Drama; Starring: Leslie Caron, Maurice Chevalier, Eva Gabor, Louis Jourdan; Director: Vincente Minnelli; Author: Alan Jay Lerner; Runtime (in minutes): 115; MPAA Rating: G; Distributor: MGM

 Posted September 12 2008 — 12:00 AM EDT

 - 'Mother’s Day' trailer is the mother lode of Garry Marshall concoctions

 - See the first trailer for Bravo's 'The Real Housewives of Dallas'

 - Ewan McGregor becomes a spy in 'Our Kind of Traitor' trailer

 - 'Walking Dead' creator Robert Kirkman says the Morgan-Carol conflict 'is only beginning'

 - New 'Star Wars' LEGO series heading to Disney XD

 - How many of the bestselling albums of the past 25 years do you own?